 9CFR 97.1 "Overtime work at laboratories, border ports, ocean ports, and airports" - see the first chart.
-If your flight arrives before or after normal port duty hours (these will vary from port to port but are typically 8:00AM-4:30PM), additional overtime fees apply.
-These fees vary depending on the port location and the specific times of service.
-Contact the port of arrival to get a cost estimate.
+If your flight arrives before or after normal port duty hours (these will vary from port to port but are typically 8:00AM-4:30PM), additional overtime fees will apply.
+These fees will vary depending on the port location and the specific time of service.
+You will need to contact the specific port of arrival to get a cost estimate.